Probing the Solar System for Dark Matter Using the Sagnac Effect: Applying the Sagnac Effect to Probing Baryonic Mass and Dark Matter in the Solar System

 Therefore, by using Eq. \eqref{Sagnac_time} for the Sagnac time and substituting Eq. \eqref{g_dark_matter} for the relevant metric components, specifically $g_{t \phi}$, from Eq. \eqref{compont_schw_metric}, we obtain the following expression for the Sagnac time:

 Consequently, the relative deviation of the Sagnac time due to the dark matter term can be calculated using Eq. \eqref{prop_time_dark_matter}.
 This gives us:

-where the term due to the orbital angular velocity was absorbed by the Schwarzschild one, since $\omega^2=G M/R^3$.

 To analyze the effects of dark matter on the relative deviations, we assign values to the dark matter mass using the relationship between $\lambda$ and $k$.
-As before, we assume the experiment is conducted by a set of satellites travelling along the orbits of Mercury, Venus, and Earth.
-We estimate the dark matter content within the Sun to be approximately few fractional percentages of its total mass.
+As before, we assume the experiment is conducted by a group of satellites traveling at distinct points along the orbits of Mercury, Venus, and Earth, in the same direction.
+We estimate the dark matter content within the Sun to be approximately a few fractional percentages of its total mass.
 This estimation is derived from the average dark matter density in the vicinity of the Solar System ($\rho_{DM} \approx 0.44 \times 10^{-21} kg/m^3$) \cite{salucci2010} and the estimated diameter of the protoplanetary cloud that contributed to its formation, between $0.01$ and $0.1$ parsec \cite{pudritz2002}.
 As a result, we infer a gravitationally collapsed dark matter mass in the Sun's core of approximately $10^{-4}M_{\odot}< k< 10^{-3} M_{\odot}$.

 For our analysis, we will consider values up to $10^{-3}$ of the Sun's mass ($M_{\odot}$), as shown in Figure 2, since it's possible that the amount of dark matter inside the Sun or its vicinity varied over time.
 Considering the example of $k = 10^{-4}$ $M_{\odot}$, we get the characteristic reach of the dark matter as